blaulichtSMS/docs/import_api_v1.md

         ]
     }

-Im Erfolgsfall erhält man HTTP 200 OK ohne Inhalt.

-Im Fehlerfall wird ein HTTP Fehlercode geliefert, sowie in der Regel auch eine textuelle Beschreibung des Problems, um das debuggen zu erleichtern.

-Folgende Fehler können typischerweise auftreten:
+In case of success the reply is HTTP 200 OK without further content.

+In case of an error one of the following HTTP error codes will be returned to allow easier debgging:

-- HTTP 400 BAD Request: Datenvalidierung fehlgeschlagen
+- HTTP 400 BAD Request: data validation failed
-- HTTP 401 Unauthorized: Problem bei der Authentifizierung
+- HTTP 401 Unauthorized: error in authentication
-- HTTP 403 Forbidden: Problem bei der Authentifizierung
+- HTTP 403 Forbidden: error in authentication

 ### Import Alarmgeber - CSV
 _**/api/portal/v1/import/trigger/csv/{{customerId}}**_